The Adept Living Foundation CIC (ALF CIC) excel at creating sustainable and healthy communities through Peer Support, or what we like to call Peering.

 - Spiritual Needs – to feel that like makes good sense to us and is meaningful; to feel we have a purpose to our lives; to be of service to others

-A unique feature of the ALF Intentional Peer Support, is that once you are part of the foundation, you will be a part of an enduring community of supportive peers which is self-supporting and self-sustaining.
+A unique feature of the ALF Intentional Peering, is that once you are a member of the foundation collective, you will be a part of an enduring community of supportive peers, which is self-supporting and self-sustaining.
+You will have the opportunity to work with us, vote on key decisions, and make suggestions for Community projects.

-ALF can also bespoke programmes for individuals via our training partners and learning collectives which provide a platform for ALF clients to learn and hone their Peer Support skills to a high level, as well as taking part in Peer Support related CPD.
+ALF can also bespoke programmes for individuals via our training partners and learning collectives which provide a platform for ALF clients to learn and hone their Peering skills to a high level, as well as taking part in Peer Support and Health related CPD.

-ALF’s training partners deliver an accredited Peer Training programme enabling individuals to become qualified Peer Support Workers, Peer Mentors, Peer Coaches, and Peer Trainers.
+ALF’s training partners deliver the higher levels of accredited Peer Training to Level 5 Diploma level, enabling individuals to become qualified Peer Confidantes, Peer Mentors, Peer Coaches, and Peer Trainers.